becomposable/examples/proofread-doc/README.md

 Saving updated file:  ./yourfile.updated.mdx
 ```

--   You can then also see the runs in your [Composable Prompts's Studio Run Console](https://app.composableprompts.com/runs)
+-   You can then also view the runs in your [Composable Prompts's Studio Run Console](https://app.composableprompts.com/runs)

-This is an example of how to leverage an LLM in your code, without having to do the heavy lifting of the integration, and keeping prompts and application separated.
-Also, it's pretty handy when writing docs!
+This example illustrates how to employ an LLM in your code, eliminating the need for complex integration tasks, while keeping prompts and application separate.
+Plus, it's quite handy for writing docs!